bu7maydAbdu/HayaFooty/README.md

 # Optimizations

-- Add a favorites page
+- Add a favorites page:(get leagues data and pull it in the favLeagues.ejs page)
 - Add a push notification feature
 - Handle wrong paths requested from the users
 - Integrate React.js